Florence-nyokabi/HackerRank/README.md

 # HackerRank
-My solutions to hackerRank practice exercises, coding challenges, and other problems on HackerR
+My solutions to hackerRank practice exercises, coding challenges, and other problems on Hacke